Sunbird-Ed/Sunbird-MCP/README.md

 ---

-Built for the DIKSHA ecosystem
+Built for the Sunbird ecosystem